WICG/ua-client-hints/README.md

 If the dimension on which the split is made is memory, the Device-Memory Client Hint can be used to make that distinction.
-Otherwise, with UA-CH, sites can still retriece the device model by opting in to the `UA-Model` hint.
+Otherwise, with UA-CH, sites can still retrieve the device model by opting in to the `UA-Model` hint.

 Both of these hints are not sent by default, so require some extra work.